-How to report a problem on a Public Footpath, Bridleway or Byway
+How to report a problem on a public footpath, bridleway or byway

-The easiest way is to email Rightsofway@iow.gov.uk be specific in your location and give as much detail of whereabouts the problem is so we can easily find it again.
-You can email a photo (but make sure the size is not massive), photos should show the problem in relation to the surroundings (a close up of a muddy puddle or zooming in on some long grass and brambles is not helpful)
+The easiest way is to email Rightsofway@iow.gov.uk.
+Be specific in your location and give as much detail of whereabouts the problem is so we can easily find it again.
+You can email a photo (but make sure the size is not massive), photos should show the problem in relation to the surroundings (a close up of a muddy puddle or zooming in on some long grass and brambles is not helpful) .

 Isle of Wight Rights of Way Improvement Plan (ROWIP)

-The Isle of Wight Council recognises the importance of maintaining and improving the network of public rights of way, and its first Rights of Way Improvement Plan (ROWIP), published in 2006, has been authoritative in decisions taken in recent years.
+We recognise the importance of maintaining and improving the network of public rights of way, and its first Rights of Way Improvement Plan (ROWIP), published in 2006, has been authoritative in decisions taken in recent years.

 A comprehensive reassessment of rights of way and a review of the 2006 Plan was undertaken by the Isle of Wight Council during 2016.
 The results of that process show that the main aims of the 2006 Plan are still appropriate for meeting the public’s current needs from the network, and that much of the detailed information contained in it remains relevant today.
 The 2006 Plan, as originally published, is therefore to be retained as active policy with the updated ROWIP functioning as a policy update to incorporate new information gained during the 2016 review process.